ARAZA13/araza13.github.io/README.md

 - **Key Contributions**

-  - Spearheaded data initiatives for creating analytical global public analytical products to support results-based programming of the  education sector by capacity building.
+  - Spearheaded data initiatives for creating global public analytical products to support results-based programming of the  education sector.
 {: style="text-align: justify"}

-  - Provided strategic and technical support by developing data pipelines in line with data priorities, harmonizing data , actively contributing to analysis and calculation of global development indicator(s) related to education & human capital.
+  - Provided strategic and technical support by developing data pipelines in line with data priorities, harmonizing data from eclectic sources , actively contributing to analysis and calculation of global development indicator(s) related to education & human capital.
 {: style="text-align: justify"}

-  - Designed and implemented robust M&E systems to support technical design and methodology for different projects on Education, Finace, ESG & Human Capital.
+  - Designed and implemented robust M&E systems to measure impact of project(s) on Education and Human Capital.
 {: style="text-align: justify"}

   - Developed and implemented innovative econometric models to evaluate the impact of policies and interventions on economic growth, fostering evidence-based decision-making and supporting effective policy formulation.